Gough Map: Recent research

+Cantre'r Gwaelod

+In 2022, geographer Simon Haslett and linguist David Willis published research suggesting that two offshore islands depicted in Cardigan Bay which were thought to be phantom islands were extant at the time of the map's creation, and evidence for the Cantre'r Gwaelod legend of Welsh Mythology.

+As well as the Gough map, the research used historical sources and geological evidence from the Welsh coast and seabed to model the evolution of the coast since the Last Glacial Period.
+The study found that the two islands were likely to have existed at the time of the maps creation, and were the last remnants of a larger low-lying landscape created by glacial deposits before the two islands eventually disappeared by the sixteenth century.

 The Gough Map in culture

 A BBC television series In Search of Medieval Britain (2008) showed Alixe Bovey retracing a series of journeys through Britain in the Middle Ages using the Gough Map.

 In May 2011, the Gough Map was inscribed in UNESCO's UK Memory of the World Register.

 Online digitization

 From April 2010 to July 2011 a research project funded by the UK AHRC Research Council's Beyond Text programme digitised and created a new online edition of the Gough Map.
 The edition was a collaboration between Keith Lilley at Queen's University Belfast, Nick Millea at the University of Oxford's Bodleian Library Map Room, and Paul Vetch at the Department of Digital Humanities at King's College London.